 BHP will fund US\$1,000,000 on an annual basis for a minimum of two (2) years for generative grass-roots exploration within northeastern Sonora in the region of many copper deposits and some very large copper operations.
-The exploration area being explored is in the central part of the Laramide Copper Belt that continues northward into Arizona and New Mexico, hosting numerous large, Tier 1 copper deposits.
-For example, the third largest copper mine in the world, the Buenavista del Cobre Operations in Cananea, is located within the AOI.

-Properties that are identified and deemed to be of interest will become Defined Projects ("DPs"), which will move to a second phase of the Program whereby BHP would fund up to an additional US\$5,000,000 of exploration work and make success fee payments to Riverside on a per project basis (see "Exploration Funding Agreement" below).
+Properties that are identified and deemed to be of interest will become Defined Projects ("DPs"), which will move to a second phase of the Program whereby BHP would fund up to an additional US\$5,000,000 of exploration work and make success fee payments to Riverside on a per project basis (see "Exploration Funding Agreement" summarized in the FY2020 Audited Annual Financial Report).
+Riverside has 5 announced five projects that are progressing during this financial year with High Value Work Programs toward a DP decision pending receiving applied for mineral title from the Mexican government.